derekpodi/wordle-cli/README.md

-# wordle-cli
+# Wordle-CLI
-Wordle from the command line
+Wordle from the Command Line

+Run with python3:

+`$python3 wordle.py`